department-of-veterans-affairs/vets-api-clients/test_accounts/benefits_test_accounts.md

 **Both Veterans and non-Veterans can be Representatives.**

 Tamara Ellis, test user 001, is a Veteran.
 John Doe, test user 007, is not.
-Both can assigned POA for any of the above Veterans, if not already.
+Both can be assigned POA for any of the above Veterans, if not already.
 If the Representative attempts to read or write data for a Veteran test user they do not have POA for, the server will return a `401 Unauthorized` error.

 **Note:** Power of attorney is live within the sandbox environment.
 The power of attorney for each Veteran can, and will, change throughout the day.
 Please utilize the [POST /forms/2122](https://developer.va.gov/explore/benefits/docs/claims?version=current#operations-Power_of_Attorney-post2122) endpoint  to update the Veteran's POA before attempting Representative interactions.